 Save your natural smile

-If you need treatment for an infected tooth, the safest is root canal treatment and therapy is an excellent option.
+If you need treatment for an infected tooth, root canal treatment and therapy is an excellent option.
 Why take on the risks that come with tooth extraction when there is a better option that can maintain your beautiful natural smile?
-At Owens Cosmetic and Family Dentistry, you have access to a team of experienced dental staff who will make your root canal treatment go as smoothly as possible.
-If you want to preserve your natural teeth, call today at (248)-626-0772 or visit us online.
+At Owens Cosmetic and Family Dentistry, you have access to a team of experienced dental staff who will ensure your experience is as gentle as possible.
+If you want to preserve your natural teeth, call our practice at (248)-671-4350 or visit us online.
 We look forward to providing you with quality dental care.